HabchiSarra/Sniffer/README.md

 # Workflow Details

-This section will explain the whole process of this toolkit, and propose ways of integrating new smells definitions or datasources.
+This section will explain the whole process of this toolkit, and propose a few ways of integrating new code smell definitions or datasources.

 ## Detailed process

-As far as I can see, this will be quite difficult to integrate with our current workflow, but that could be a fine addition to our modularity capabilities in the long run.

-The process can be cut down as follow:
+The process can be cut down as follows:
-1. The script `projectLooper.sh` will clone all input projects, and start a `commitLooper.sh` with each one as input.
+1. The script `projectLooper.sh` clones all input projects, and starts the script`commitLooper.sh` with each project as input.
-2. The script `commitLooper.sh` will checkout each commit of the input project and call `SmellDetector.jar` with the files as input.
+2. For each commit of the input project, `commitLooper.sh` performs a checkout and calls `SmellDetector.jar` on the source code files.
-3. The `SmellDetector.jar` will then perform a series of processing to output a `Neo4j` database per application.
+3. The `SmellDetector.jar` analyses the source code of each commit by going through the following steps:
-    1. Send the source code in our `Spoon` processors to compile it using `JDT`.
+    1. Send the source code in our `Spoon` processors to generate an *AST* using `JDT`.
     2. Process the generated *AST* to create a `Paprika` model.
-    3. Persist the model with as much metadata as a graph in the application's `Neo4j` database.
+    3. Persist the model with as much metadata as a graph in a `Neo4j` database.
+The commits of the same project have all their models stored in one database.
+That is, by the end of this step, we have a `Neo4J` database per project.
-4. Once the `Neo4j` database is complete, we run `SmellTracker.jar` on each application to fill a `PostgreSQL` database containing valuable data fo all applications.
+4. We run `SmellTracker.jar` on each project database to fill a `PostgreSQL` database containing valuable data fo all applications.
-The `SmellTracker` process is detailed in [this document](./SmellTracker/docs/process.pdf), and can be resumed as follow:
+The `SmellTracker` process is detailed in [this document](./SmellTracker/docs/process.pdf), and can be resumed as follows:
-    1. Retrieve the commits data and order from the *Git* repository and the `Neo4j` database.
+    1. Extract the commits data and order from the *Git* repository and the `Neo4j` database.
     2. Retrieve the branch data and order from the *Git* repository.
-This step enhance the precision of our smell lifecycle detection.
+This step assures the precision of our smell history tracking.
-    3. Retrieve the all smells of each type from queries defined in `SmellDetector` and analyze the lifecycle of those smells depending on the detected commits.
+    3. Detect code smells by launching queries defined in `SmellDetector` on the `Neo4J` database.
+    4. Based on the extracted commits order and the detected code smells, track the history of each code smell instance and store it in the `PostgreSQL` database.

 ## Integrate new smells

-### Add a new smell query
+### Add a new code smell query

-The easiest way to integrate a new smell in this process would be to create a new definition in `SmellDetector`.
+The easiest way to integrate a new code smell in this process would be to create a new definition in `SmellDetector`.
 This means writing a `Neo4j` query relying on the metadata persisted by `SmellDetector`.
-It may require to add some new metadata in the persisted model, but won't be much of a hassle to integrate.
+It may require to add some new metadata in the persisted model, but will not be much of a hassle to integrate.

-This is most likely the easiest way, but the less sustainable if you have lots of already defined smells in your own linter.
+This is most likely the easiest way, but the less sustainable if the `Paprika` model does not fit all your needs.

 **TODO: Add links & details**

 ### Add smells in the SmellDetector database

-If your smell detection are performed before persisting the model and already handled by a visitor pattern, you may want to add this detection before persisting the model, since spoon is already working with visitor.
+If your smell detection are performed before persisting the model and already handled by a visitor pattern, you may want to add this detection before persisting the model, since Spoon is already working with visitor.
-It would then be possible to add new metadata in the `SmellDetector` database, to represent the detected smell.
+It would then be possible to add new metadata in the `SmellDetector` database, to represent the detected code smells.

-The point is that you will have less work to do to transform you smell definition, but you would still be required to write a new detection query to look after all the already detected smells.
+The point is that you will have less work to do to transform your code smell definition.- However, if you also want to keep our originally detected code smells you would still be required to write a new detection query for them.
 Those queries should be trivial to write though.

 **TODO: Add links & details**

 ### Add a new datasource

-In the long run, we want to be datasource agnostic, and have a `SmellTracker` able to discuss with multiple smell definition sources.
+In the long run, we want to be datasource agnostic, and have a `SmellTracker` able to interact with multiple code smell detectors.
 This will require a rework of the toolkit on the `SmellDetector`, and `SmellTracker` to a certain extent.

-Due to the fact that `SmellTracker` is querying all smells at once to compute their lifecycle, it will not be possible to stream the information through the two tools, but we should be able to dot his by integrating multiple code parser and smell detection tools to create a model, that could be read by `SmellTracker` through an interface defined in `SmellDetector`.
+Due to the fact that `SmellTracker` is querying all smells at once to track their history, it will not be possible to stream the information through the two tools.
+However, we should be able to dot his by integrating multiple code parsers and smell detection tools to create a model that could be read by `SmellTracker` through an interface defined in `SmellDetector`.

 **TODO: Add details**